divya9125/Capstone_submission/README.md

 ### Project Objective: As part of this project ###
-1. Create data model as per your understanding from the data (you are required include tables names, relation between tables, column names, data types, primary & foreign keys etc.)
+1. Create data model as per understanding from the data.
 2. Create database & tables in MySQL server as per the above ER Diagram
 3. Create Sqoop job to transfer the data from MySQL to HDFS (Data required to store in Parque/Avro/Json format)
 4. Create database in Hive as per the above ER Diagram and load the data into Hive tables